pjedge/longshot/README.md

 conda install --use-local longshot                                              # install longshot
 ```
 After installation, you can remove the ```bioconda-recipes``` directory to free up space.
+The entire process, including miniconda installation, should take around 25 minutes on a typical desktop computer will use around 4 GB of disk space.
+For faster and more lightweight installation, you can try the manual build process described below.

 ### manual installation using apt for dependencies (Ubuntu 18.04)
 If you are using Ubuntu 18.04, you can install the dependencies using apt.
 Then, the Rust cargo package manager is used to compile Longshot.